aplteam/RumbaLean/README.md

 Notes:

 * Main goal is to keep Rumba's core functionality in line with the original project
-* The test cases are still part of the project.
+* The test cases are still part of the project
-* The help is available as a separate project: <https://github.com/aplteam/RumbaLeanHelp>
+* The help is available in a sub folder - execute `RumbaHelp/ViewHelp.exe`
-* In order to build a new version execute the `Make.bat` file in the `Make` folder.
+* In order to build a new version execute the `Make.bat` file in the `Make` folder
 * RumbaLean has its own version number

 ## Syntactical differences